We're looking at these photos through covered eyes.

 Everest Base Camp

-This iconic Himalayan trek had to top this list of dangerous hikes.
+This iconic Himalayan trek had to top this list of the most dangerous hikes in the world.
 Many outdoor enthusiasts forget that just by putting one foot in front of the other for somewhere between 8-14 days you can reach the base of the highest mountain on earth.
 And the road to Everest isn’t all that difficult.
 But it is dangerous: between three and 15 people die each year on the frigid walk.
 Obviously, trekking to 16,800 feet above sea level is going to come with risks.
 For starters, that thin mountain air.
 You can begin feeling the effects of altitude at 6,000 feet above sea level.
 At 10,000 feet, you’ll feel nauseous, fatigued, and short of breath.
-But by the time you reach the Khumbu glacier, you risk a life-threatening case of HAPE or HACE (high-altitude pulmonary or cerebral edema) depending on your tolerance.
+But by the time you reach the Khumbu glacier, you risk a life-threatening case of HAPE or HACE (high-altitude pulmonary or cerebral edema) depending on your body’s natural tolerance to the low oxygen levels.
+Everest Base Camp is easily one of the hardest non-technical hikes in the world solely due to the duration you’ll spend at altitude.
 That’s not even to mention the volatile weather or the risk of plummeting to your death after being shoved from the trail by a pack donkey.

 The Precipice, Acadia National Park

 Aptly named, this national park trail will leave you standing on a smooth rocky outcropping to marvel at the brilliant fiery foliage of a New England fall.
 But not without some cliff-hanging.
 The Precipice’s three-mile ascent begins with some mild bouldering as you scramble up the rockfall and evolves into a jungle-gym-like climb.
 Thick iron rungs secured to the flat granite faces provide hand and footholds where the mountain is lacking.
-While you scale the exposed manmade vertical ladders, in what can only be described as informal rock climbing, one misstep or slippery handrail can leave you plummeting hundreds of feet to your death.
+While you scale the exposed manmade vertical ladders, in what can only be described as informal rock climbing, one misstep or slippery handrail can leave you plummeting hundreds of feet to death.
 Many in Acadia National Park have met that fate.
 The Precipice requires constant vigilance and confidence as you shimmy your way to the top of Maine’s most dangerous hiking trail.
+This hike earns its place on this list as one of the most dangerous hikes on the East Coast.

 Angels Landing, Zion National Park

-Considering the death toll from falls alone, Angel’s Landing is the most dangerous hike in the United States.
-Navigating the razor-thin edge, that arches like the back of a stegosaurus into the center of Zion National Park, is made incrementally easier with the assistance of heavy chain rails.
+Considering the death toll from falls alone, Angel’s Landing is the most dangerous hike in America.
+Navigating the razor-thin edge, which arches like the back of a stegosaurus into the center of Zion National Park, is made incrementally easier with the assistance of heavy chain rails.
 But your head will spin with every step as you gaze down into the chasm, at times a sheer rock wall of 1,000 feet, on both sides of you.
 The hike to Scout’s Lookout, playfully known as “Wuss Out Point,” offers views of the land bridge and gives you one last opportunity to choose sanity before committing fully to the summit.
-Surprisingly, the real danger doesn’t come from your clumsiness but over-crowding.
+This is where Angel’s Landing gets dangerous.
+Surprisingly, the real threat doesn’t come from your clumsiness alone but from the overcrowding.
 Zion is one of the most popular national parks in the USA and by mid-morning, the land bridge will be bursting at the seams with hikers.
-Shoulder-to-shoulder with inexperienced thrill-seekers, you’ll be required to not only keep your footing but orchestrate a dance across exposed sections of trail barely wide enough for one.
+Shoulder-to-shoulder with inexperienced thrill-seekers, you’ll be required to keep your footing and orchestrate a dance across exposed sections of trail barely wide enough for one.

 Any trail requiring permits and clip-in cables to semi-safely complete deserves a spot on the most dangerous hikes list.
 Over the past 15 years on this particular Yosemite National Park route, 13 adventurers fell to their death and an additional 290 accidents were reported.
+It’s notorious as one of the hardest hikes in the U.S. that you complete in a single day.
 First, you’ll face the slippery task of battling the full force of Vernal Falls as you ascend the “Mist Trail.”
-Which depending on the time of year can resemble a firehose more than a mist.
+Depending on the time of year, it can resemble a firehose more than a mist.
 Then you’ll embark on the grueling hike past Nevada Falls to the Half Dome Summit.
-Nearly 5,000 feet of elevation over 18 miles is enough to make even experienced hikers weak in the knees; adding an extra level of danger to the already terrifying half dome cables.
+Nearly 5,000 feet of elevation over 18 miles is enough to make even experienced hikers weak in the knees–adding an extra level of danger to the already terrifying half-dome cables.
 To reach the smooth half-moon summit, you’ll have to steel your shaky legs and carefully climb the ladder-like cables.
-This is where tragedy is most likely to strike.
+This is where, on one of the most dangerous hikes in the world, tragedy is most likely to strike.
 One wrong move and you’ll find yourself tumbling to the valley floor.

 Grand Canyon Rim-to-Rim Trail